 They both look happy, though, which pleases me.
 It’s always nice when two emoji-sporting humans cloaked in black can find happiness.

 I may have lied when I called David de Limon the most recognizable street artist in Valencia, since this guy, Mucho Queso, might be even easier to spot.
 All he paints are bright yellow cheeses.
 Mucho Queso translates to “A Lot of Cheese”, so we certainly can’t accuse this artist of hiding his agenda.
 I like a man who knows how to get right to the point.

 4) La Nena

 Lest you start to think that all street artists are male, here we have La Nena, who is easily recognized by her image of the screaming woman from the 1950s.
 I imagine this is a commentary on how conventional gender roles can be restrictive to women.
 But my favorite work of hers is this little girl in a newspaper boat being carried away by ravens.

 I like to think that the girl is being carried away to a magical land where imagination can thrive.
 But maybe she’s just being carried away by some evil birds so they can eat her.
 Hard to tell!

 Another street artist with a strong personal style is Deih.
 His pieces look like something out of a comic book with science fiction elements and bright colors.
 This one above was my favorite of his works because I think the night-sky-skin look is going to be really big this fall.

-Lenny also taught me how to take this panoramic shot of one of Deih’s longer pieces.
-I did my best to follow her helpful instructions, but I’m not so hot with the different features on my iPhone. #imawriternotaphotographer
+I did my best to take this panoramic shot, but I’m not so hot with the different features on my iPhone. #imawriternotaphotographer

 If you don’t like deep thoughts, but you do like smiling, I recommend searching out the street art of Julieta.
 Her cheerful, anime inspired work is just to make you feel good.
 This mural certainly cheered me up, even after I noticed the weird skull creatures lurking in this mural.